 - Celebrate women’s leadership and your ability to move mountains!

 Please RSVP on our Facebook Event page or email us at firstname.lastname@example.org.
-If you can’t attend in person, there will be day-of actions you can take from home.
-For now, save the date and stay tuned for more details!
+If you can’t attend in person, there are day-of actions you can take from home.
 In solidarity!

 Get Fired Up!